 Here’s the email template of the query letter I send out:

 I’m a full-time freelance journalist specializing in running and triathlon training, sports conditioning, and fitness.
 My work has appeared in more than <X> regional, national and international magazines including <list magazines here>.

 Over the past years I’ve developed an inventory of “evergreen” running stories, which I offer to regional running markets like yours that are looking for well-written, well-researched, informative articles for their readers.

-Many regional running magazine editors have taken my articles on a disk for storage in a “bank” of articles that they can use as needed.
+Many regional running magazine editors have taken my articles from an archive such as Dropbox that they can use as needed.

 Currently I have stories on the following topics available: